paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

 }
 ```

 This works like a Dispatch.
 So remember that Comswasm is just a go module that calls a web assembly code you write in Rust.
-Even if you use a pure tendermint application with cosmos SDK, they use the same pattern as tendermint itself communicates with he blockchain application using a very small protocol you can find in [the specification](https://docs.tendermint.com/master/spec/).
-Forcing the comparison a bit, imagine it's a dispatch [servlet](https://stackoverflow.com/questions/2769467/what-is-dispatcher-servlet-in-spring).
+Even if you use a pure tendermint application with cosmos SDK, they use the same pattern provided that tendermint itself communicates with he blockchain application using a very concise protocol described in [the specification](https://docs.tendermint.com/master/spec/).
+Imagine it's a dispatch [servlet](https://stackoverflow.com/questions/2769467/what-is-dispatcher-servlet-in-spring).

-If you follow the Git repo and the cosmwasm tutorial to build and deploy this contract you should be able to interact with it like this, if you deploy to [oysternet-1](https://github.com/CosmWasm/testnets/tree/master/oysternet-1):
+If you follow the Git repo and the Cosmwasm tutorial to build and deploy this contract you should be able to interact with it using the following commands, if you deploy to [oysternet-1](https://github.com/CosmWasm/testnets/tree/master/oysternet-1):

 ```bash
 # record a charge